andreimoldoveanu/tf-brain-inception-v3/README.md

 # tf-brain-inception-v3

-Note: Refer to https://codelabs.developers.google.com/codelabs/tensorflow-for-poets for detailed info
+Refer to https://codelabs.developers.google.com/codelabs/tensorflow-for-poets for detailed info.

 Steps to retrain and test the net with your own images: